B&B The Verhaegen

 Family friendly accommodation:

 There's a Family Suite with two bedrooms (one double, one twin) and a living area.
 The Suites Atelier d’Arthur have kitchens for self-catering.
-The four smaller rooms can fit a baby cot; suites can fit a rollaway bed.
+A few rooms can fit a baby cot; the Suite Annees '40 can fit a rollaway bed.
+Some rooms can be combined to form large private suites.

 Location